Colossians 2:16 Explanation number 6

 Do the Feasts still have to be kept?

 Ezekiel 45:17-21 KJV “And it shall be the prince's part to give burnt offerings, and meat offerings, and drink offerings, in the feasts [holy day], and in the new moons, and in the sabbaths, in all solemnities of the house of Israel: he shall prepare the sin offering, and the meat offering, and the burnt offering, and the peace offerings, to make reconciliation for the house of Israel.
-18 Thus saith the Lord GOD; In the first month, in the first day of the month, you shall take a young bullock without blemish, and cleanse the sanctuary: 19 And the priest shall take of the blood of the sin offering, and put it upon the posts of the house, and upon the four corners of the settle of the altar, and upon the posts of the gate of the inner court. … 21 In the first month, in the fourteenth day of the month, you shall have the Passover, a feast of seven days; unleavened bread shall be eaten.”One of the most important feast days is called “Yom Kippur” or the “Day of Atonement”
+18 Thus saith the Lord GOD; In the first month, in the first day of the month, you shall take a young bullock without blemish, and cleanse the sanctuary: 19 And the priest shall take of the blood of the sin offering, and put it upon the posts of the house, and upon the four corners of the settle of the altar, and upon the posts of the gate of the inner court. … 21 In the first month, in the fourteenth day of the month, you shall have the Passover, a feast of seven days; unleavened bread shall be eaten.”One of the most important feast days is called “Yom Kippur” or the “Day of Atonement” The Day of Atonement was the day of condemning, avenging and coverings of sin.
+On this day, the sins of the entire Jewish nation were covered over.
+Once a year on this day, the High Priest would dress in a plain linen robe.
+He would bathe, and sacrifices would be offered, and the people would pray and confess their sins.
+And then with the blood of the sacrifice in his hands, he would make his way through the Holy Place to the veil.
+Pushing it to one side, he would enter into the presence of God, and sprinkle the blood upon the lid of the Ark, the Mercy Seat, and pray for the people.
+And then he would exit, not to enter for another year.

 So are these Holy feast days associated with the sanctuary and the whole sacrificial system?
 It absolutely cannot be debated.
-This is exactly what they are all about.
+This is exactly what they were all about.
 This is why they pointed forward to the work of Jesus on the cross and why they were spiritually fulfilled and ended at the cross.
 How could and why would these things that made reconciliation for our sin continue after the cross?
 Did Jesus cover our sin or not?
-When Jesus said proclaimed on the cross “it is finished” it was ALL accomplished.
+When Jesus proclaimed on the cross “it is finished” it was all accomplished.
 It is not possible to separate the sacrificial sanctuary system from the feasts as they were and integral and primary part of the sanctuary system.
 Just for a reminder and further clarity, what did Jesus end at the cross?

 Ephesians 2:15 “Having ABOLISHED in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace;”So did these ordinances that were handwritten by Moses, which had feasts, new moons, and ceremonial sabbaths include the feast Holy days?
 Firstly these feasts are the Holy feast days and we just observed in Ezekiel 45 that they did, but here is yet another of many verses that could be quoted that still further demonstrate this plain truth.
 This one adds the feast of weeks (Pentecost) and the feast of tabernacles.